Electric car maker scraps plans for $1 billion Nevada plant

-CARSON CITY, Nev. – An electric car maker said Monday it is deserting its plan to construct a $1 billion manufacturing plant in southern Nevada eight months after suspending the project and sinking at least $120 million into it.
+CARSON CITY, Nev. – An electric car maker deserted its plan to construct a $1 billion manufacturing plant in southern Nevada in a move experts say could spell trouble for the company and the broader niche electric automobile businesses.

 Continue Reading Below